-African Americans made up 5.8 percent of Minnesota’s population, and were 10.1 percent of the treatment population for opioid abuse in fiscal year 2015.
+African Americans made up 5.8 percent of Minnesota’s population in 2015 but were 10.1 percent of the treatment population for opioid use disorder.
 The age-adjusted drug overdose mortality rate for African American/Blacks in Minnesota is the sixth highest in the U.S. (among the 38 states for which data are available).
 The same study found death due to drug poisoning or overdose is two times greater among African Americans than whites.

-Although American Indians made up only an estimated 1.1 percent of the state’s population, they were 15.8 percent of those Minnesotans who received treatment for opioid abuse in 2015.
+Although American Indians comprised an estimated 1.1 percent of the state’s population in 2015, this community was 15.8 percent of the Minnesotans who received treatment for opioid use disorder.

-From 1999 to 2014, American Indian communities in Minnesota had drug overdose death rates nearly five times higher than white Minnesotans.
-American Indians were also 8.7 times more likely than whites to be diagnosed with maternal opioid dependency or abuse during pregnancy over the same period.
+From 1999 to 2014, American Indian communities in Minnesota had overdose rates nearly five times higher than white Minnesotans.
+American Indians were also 8.7 times more likely than whites to be diagnosed with maternal opioid use disorder during pregnancy.
 American Indian infants are 7.4 times more likely to be born with neonatal abstinence syndrome (NAS).

 See the full report from the Minnesota Department of Human Services:

 From 2010 to 2014, rates of neonatal abstinence syndrome more than doubled in Minnesota.
 Babies born with NAS are more likely to be born preterm, have low birth weight and with inadequate or no prenatal care.

 It is difficult to get a clear picture of opioid use disorder among pregnant women for a few reasons.
 There is no universal screening for substance use disorders in pregnancy.
 And it is important to remember that not all mothers of babies born with neonatal abstinence syndrome are diagnosed before birth, and not all pregnant women with opioid use disorder give birth to a baby in withdrawal.
 More information can be found here.